t-jblanchard/ubuntu-detect/README.md

 * [Updates](#updates)

 ## General Info
-Tool to scan a codebase, directory, or file for a list of common Ubuntu-specific packages, commands, and filepaths.
-The scanned for items are located in **database/packages.csv**, **database/commands.csv**, and **database/filepaths.csv**.
+Tool to scan a codebase, directory, or file for a list of common Ubuntu-specific packages, commands, and file/directory paths.

 ## Technologies
 Project is created with: